 - Unaudited information is used for management to add any relevant information such as responses to exceptions.

 What is the Certification process?

 Since the AICPA created the SOC 2 guidelines, any CPA firm can perform he audit.

 - Chose a CPA firm that specializes in information systems.

 - Determine your SOC 2 audit scope and objectives.
 SOC 2 audits can look at infrastructure, data, people, risk management policies, and software.
 Determine who and what within each category will be subject to the audit.

 - Select your trust services criteria.
 The only principal that is mandatory for an SOC 2 audit is security.

 - Complete the audit readiness assessment.

-- Independent auditor will conduct a formal audit to examine the SOC 2 compliant systems and processes managing those systems.
+- An independent auditor will conduct a formal audit to examine the SOC 2 compliant systems and processes managing those systems.

 - The SOC 2 audit report will include an opinion letter, management assertion, description of the system, and other additional information.

-- An Independent auditor will issue the certification.
-To maintain certification, organizations need to undergo regular annual audits to ensure compliance with security measures and documentation.
+- An independent auditor will issue the certification.
+To maintain this certification, organizations need to undergo regular annual audits to ensure compliance with security measures and documentation.

 Once we set a Policy Compliance Program, how can we ensure our employees Align with it?